 In liver and kidney disease you need to feed a lower protein diet.
 Soopa chews are a great alternative and do not add an overload to these important organs.

-All Soopa chews are suitable for obesity and very low in fat.
+All Soopa products are suitable for obesity and very low in fat.